Tölzer Knabenchor

-The Tölzer Knabenchor (Tölz Boys' Choir) is a world-famous boys' choir named after the Upper Bavarian district town of Bad Tölz and based in Unterföhring near Bavaria’s capital Munich.
+The Tölzer Knabenchor (Tölz Boys' Choir) is a Boys' choir named after the Upper Bavarian district town of Bad Tölz and based in Unterföhring near Bavaria’s capital Munich.
 Also associated with the choir is the men's choir ZwoZwoEins, which consists of former members of the choir.

 History

-In 1956, the then 19-year-old Gerhard Schmidt-Gaden, who was still attending secondary school at the time in order to complete his A-levels, took over the singing group of a scout group in Bad Tölz.
+In 1956 the then 19-year-old Gerhard Schmidt-Gaden, who was still attending secondary school at the time to complete his A-levels, took over the singing group of a scout group in Bad Tölz.
 At first, the choir mainly sang folk music.
 Since a parents' meeting in 1957, it has been called the Tölzer Knabenchor.
 Schmidt-Gaden, who himself originally aspired to a career as a heldentenor, traced the soloist training of each individual boy back to Johann Sebastian Bach, among other things.

-As early as 1956, the choir was invited to give its first radio concerts on Bavarian Radio.
+As early as 1956 the choir was invited to give its first radio concerts on Bavarian Radio.
 The first concert tour to South Tyrol and Trento followed in 1957, followed by a trip to Luxembourg, France, England and Belgium in 1960.
 From 1963, Carl Orff was a regular guest and conductor.
 He recorded his school work with the choir.

-From the 1960s onwards, the choir and its members took part in opera performances.
+From the 1960s onwards the choir and its members took part in opera performances.
 In 1964, for example, soloists from the choir took part in a performance of Mozart's Magic Flute for the first time.

-In 1973, Gerhard Schmidt-Gaden and his choir were awarded the German Record Prize for their performance of Johann Sebastian Bach's Christmas Oratorio.
+In 1973 Gerhard Schmidt-Gaden and his choir were awarded the German Record Prize for their performance of Johann Sebastian Bach's Christmas Oratorio.
 Tours to Chicago, China and Japan followed in 1984 and 1986.
 Since then, the choir has been known worldwide.
 In Japan, the choirboys are called Angels from Bavaria and are the subject of manga, among other things.